From Grounding to Manipulation: Case Studies of Foundation Model Integration in Embodied Robotic Systems: Foundation Model Integration for Language-Guided Robotics

 \paragraph{Representative systems.} Language-promptable specialist VLMs endow modular stacks with zero-shot semantics for various robotics pipelines. \cite{RSS24demo} demonstrates an end-to-end \textit{sample collection robot system} that uses GroundingDINO \cite{groundingdino} to localize objects and refines each box with SAM \cite{ravi2024sam} masks before passing them to classical grasp-and-place controllers, illustrating this paradigm’s practicality in real deployments. \cite{3dSceneGraph} aggregates these modules into a floor–room–object hierarchy, showcasing their usage in long-horizon language-conditioned navigation across multi-story buildings.

-\paragraph{Strength and Limitations.} Modular VLM pipelines strike a balance between transparency and adaptability, and delivers practical benefits: (i)~\emph{interpretability}---detections can be inspected; (ii)~\emph{lightweight}---the model parameters are usually around 100M$\sim$600M, approximately 1\% $\sim$ 6\% the size of LLaMA 3.2 Vision 11B \cite{llamaVL}.
-On the other hand, it is limited at (i)~\emph{interaction rigidness} compared with more flexible multimodal LLMs, and (ii) \emph{pipeline brittleness} where perception errors propagate without mitigation (Fig.~\ref{fig2}b; Table \ref{tab1}).
-Their success hinges on robust open-vocabulary grounding---precisely the capability our \emph{Instruction Grounding} case study stresses in Section~\ref{sec:3}.
+\paragraph{Strength and Limitations.} Modular VLM pipelines strike a balance between transparency and adaptability, and delivers practical benefits: (i)~\emph{interpretability}, detections can be directly inspected; (ii)~\emph{efficiency}, models typically contain 100M$\sim$600M parameters, only about 1\% $\sim$ 6\% the size of representative 10B-scale MLLMs \cite{llamaVL}.
+However, they are limited by (i)~\emph{interaction rigidness} compared to more flexible MLLMs, and (ii) \emph{pipeline brittleness} where perception errors propagate without mitigation (Fig.~\ref{fig2}b; Table \ref{tab1}).
+Their effectiveness depends on robust open-vocabulary grounding—precisely the capability highlighted in our \emph{Instruction Grounding} case study (Section~\ref{sec:3}).